-However, there is much local debate and disagreement about the precise number – where the “limits” of town lie, what can be counted as a church, etc. Small town politics.
+Why?
+Due to debate on factors like where the “limits” of town lie, what can be counted as a church, etc. Island politics, you know!

 “Secret” Skopelos Churches